 The Pensions team, in common with all other sections within the Council, has its own formal management arrangements that include the setting and monitoring of performance targets.
-For the 2010/11 year there were 54 performance targets set, against which over 5,078 individual activities were measured.
-Overall, 82% of individual activities were completed within the target timescales and the 'top ten' most important targets, 96% were achieved within the target.
+For the 2012/13 year there were 61 performance targets set, against which over 4,131 individual activities were measured.
+Overall, 27.43% of individual activities were completed within the target timescales.

 There is also a comprehensive Administration Strategy that formally sets out detailed performance standards for both the Administering Authority and employers in the Fund.
 This is included in the following section of this report.
+Where performance statistics are kept for a particular Strategy task, the compliance level for 2012/13 is shown.